fennar01/GeospatialReport/GeospatialReport/README.md

 ## Export Formats

-Vegetation masks are exported as GeoTIFF and GeoJSON files.
-Run the batch processing script to generate both formats for each tile.
-Support for additional formats such as shapefile is planned.
+Vegetation masks are exported as GeoTIFF, GeoJSON, and Shapefile.
+Run the batch processing script to generate all formats for each tile.
 Contributions to add new export formats are welcome!

 ## Example Output
 See [`output/sample_output_map.html`](output/sample_output_map.html) for a sample interactive map.